mayurjobanputra/threejs-animations/README.md

 A collection of 21 interactive 3D animations and visual effects built with Three.js.
 From particle systems and quantum visualizations to cosmic simulations, this gallery showcases the capabilities of modern WebGL graphics.

+## 🚀 Getting Started

+1. Clone this repository
+2. Open `index.html` in your web browser
+3. No server required - all animations can run locally!

 ## 🎨 Animations

 ### 1. Starfield Black Hole